A two-phase model of galaxy formation: IV. Seeding and growing supermassive black holes in dark matter halos: Variants of the model

-The variants considered here, including those defined in the main texts, are listed below. \begin{enumerate}[topsep=0pt,parsep=0pt,itemsep=0pt] \item `{\texteem Default}': this is the default case used to produce the results in the main texts (except those shown in Fig.~\ref{fig:growth-effect-seeding}), with the values of parameters listed in Table~\ref{tab:parameters}. \item `{\texteem MinSeed}': this variant is the same as `Default', except that Pop-III seeds with minimal masses are forced to form in all mini-halos.
-To achieve this, we set the parameter $\gamma_{\rm crit} \rightarrow + \infty$ and force $J_{\rm LW} = 0$ and $Z_{\rm IGM} = 0$ for all halos (see \S\ref{sssec:growth-effect-seeding}). \item `{\texteem `MaxSeed}': this variant is the same as `Default', except that Pop-III seeds with maximal masses are forced to form in all mini-halos.
-This is achieved by setting the parameter $\gamma_{\rm crit} \rightarrow 0$ and forcing $J_{\rm LW} = +\infty$ and $Z_{\rm IGM} = 0$ for all halos (see \S\ref{sssec:growth-effect-seeding}). \item `{\texteem NoBurst}': this variant is the same as `MinSeed', except that nuclear burst is completely turned off.
-This is achieved by setting $\delta_\gamma = +\infty$ (see Eq.~\ref{eq:snf-formation-crit}), so that the formation of SNF nucleus never occurs. \item `{\texteem BurstHighSFE}': this variant is the same as `MinSeed', except that the star formation efficiency in nuclear burst is boosted, so that the competition between star formation and BH accretion is tilted towards the former and thus BH cannot grow by the wet channel in the bursty mode.
-This is achieved by setting $\alpha_{\sscBH} = 0$ and $\delta_{\ssc Q} \rightarrow +\infty$ (see \S\ref{sssec:nuclear-burst-details}).
-Note that the dry channel in the bursty mode is still open in this variant. \item `{\texteem AGNConstEff}': this variant is the same as `MinSeed', except that the efficiency of AGN feedback is set to be redshift-independent.
+The variants considered here, including those defined in the main texts, are listed below. \begin{enumerate}[topsep=0pt,parsep=0pt,itemsep=0pt] \item {\textem Default}: this is the default case used to produce the results in the main texts (except those shown in Fig.~\ref{fig:growth-effect-seeding}), with the values of parameters listed in Table~\ref{tab:parameters}. \item {\textem MinSeed}: this variant is the same as {\textem Default}, except that Pop-III seeds with minimal masses are forced to form in all mini-halos.
+To achieve this, we set the parameter $\gamma_{\rm crit} \rightarrow + \infty$ and force $J_{\rm LW} = 0$ and $Z_{\rm IGM} = 0$ for all halos.
+This ensures that the factors $f_{\rm J}$ (Eq.~\ref{eq:LW-f-J}) and $f_{\gamma}$ (Eq.~\ref{eq:f-gamma-dyn-heat}) are both zero, so that the delay of gas collapse in mini-halos is completely disabled. \item {\textem MaxSeed}: this variant is the same as {\textem Default}, except that Pop-III seeds with maximal masses are forced to form in all mini-halos.
+This is achieved by setting the parameter $\gamma_{\rm crit} \rightarrow 0$ and forcing $J_{\rm LW} = +\infty$ and $Z_{\rm IGM} = 0$ for all halos, so that the delay of seeding and the masses of seeds are maximized. \item {\textem NoBurst}: this variant is the same as {\textem MinSeed}, except that nuclear burst is completely turned off.
+This is achieved by setting $\delta_\gamma = +\infty$ (see Eq.~\ref{eq:snf-formation-crit}), so that the formation of SNF nucleus never occurs. \item {\textem BurstHighSFE}: this variant is the same as {\textem MinSeed}, except that the star formation efficiency in nuclear burst is boosted, so that the competition between star formation and BH accretion is tilted towards the former and thus BH cannot grow by the wet channel in the bursty mode.
+This is achieved by setting $\alpha_{\sscBH} = 0$ and $\delta_{\ssc Q} \rightarrow +\infty$ (see Appendix~\ref{app:sssec:nuclear-burst-details}).
+Note that the dry channel in the bursty mode is still open in this variant. \item {\textem AGNConstEff}: this variant is the same as {\textem MinSeed}, except that the efficiency of AGN feedback is set to be redshift-independent.
 This is achieved by setting $\beta_{\rm {\sscAGN},f} = 0$ (see Eq.~\ref{eq:f-AGN}). \end{enumerate}